cosmicjs/cosmicjs-node/README.md

 // Never expose your private keys or credentials in any public website's client-side code
 </script>
 ```

+Refer the file via [cdnjs.com](https://cdnjs.com/libraries/cosmicjs) is also an option.

 ## Usage
 ### Authentication [[View Docs](https://cosmicjs.com/docs/rest-api/authentication.html)]